 Donovan Neale-May, Global Coordinator of SABLE Accelerator

-Neale-May, 61, is the founder and Executive Director of the Chief Marketing Officer (CMO) Council (www.cmocouncil.org), a global affinity network of more than 7,000 senior marketing and branding executives, who collectively control more than $350 billion in annual marketing spend.
-Neale-May is also the founder and Executive Director of the Business Performance Innovation (BPI) Network (www.bpinetwork.org) and President of GlobalFluency, a multi-level, multi-channel marketing company with 70 offices in 40 countries.
+Neale-May, 65, is the founder and Executive Director of the Chief Marketing Officer (CMO) Council (www.cmocouncil.org), a global affinity network of more than 13,500 senior marketing and branding executives, who collectively control more than $500 billion in annual marketing spend.
+Neale-May is also the founder and Executive Director of the Business Performance Innovation (BPI) Network (www.bpinetwork.org) and President of GlobalFluency, Inc., an international demand generation marketing firm and innovator of thought leadership content marketing using an Intelligent Market Engagement® model.
 Previously, Neale-May managed marketing and PR agency offices in London, New York, Los Angeles, San Francisco, and Silicon Valley representing hundreds of clients across all industry sectors.
 A graduate of Rhodes University in South Africa, he serves on this institution's board of governors.

 Werner Mansfeld, Global Coordinator of SABLE Accelerator